Max W. Kimmich

-Max Wilhelm Kimmich (4 November 1893 in Ulm – 16 January 1980 in Icking, Upper Bavaria), also known as M. W. Kimmich, was a German film director and screenwriter during the first half of the 20th century.
+Max Wilhelm Kimmich (4 November 1893 – 16 January 1980), also known as M. W. Kimmich, was a German film director and screenwriter during the first half of the 20th century.
 He was the brother-in-law of Nazi Propaganda Minister Joseph Goebbels.

 Early life (1893–1933)

 He was born in Ulm in West Germany to the painter, art teacher and author Karl Kimmich and his wife Christine, née Autenrieth.
 He had an older brother, also named Karl Kimmich, thirteen years his senior.

 While his brother went into banking, Max Kimmich visited military academies in Karlsruhe and Berlin after passing his school leaving exams and later fought as a regular officer in World War I. After the war, he studied medicine for a few terms, but at the beginning of the 1920s he became attracted to theatre and film, especially American films.
 So he worked at the German Cinema Company, beginning as an assistant and dramatic adviser.
 After that he became associate producer and later, producer, with the Rochus Gliese film company.
 In 1924, he went to Hollywood, where he worked at Universal Studios as a screenwriter and, according to himself, as director.
 But as he could not really gain ground in the USA, in 1929, he went back to Germany.
 The following year, he composed the music to his first sound film Waves of Passion (Wellen der Leidenschaft).
 In the next few years, he edited screenplays for cloak-and-dagger films like Under False Flag (1931/1932), The Invisible Front (1932) or On Secret Service (1933) with various partners.